I love Madison, AL. I drank the Kool-Aid and am a proud Madisonian.

 Stem and Stein: Off of County Line Road, close to Palmer Road, sits this little unassuming jewel.
 It offers simple but delicious food (think charcuterie platters, cheese boards, paninis, etc.) and combines it with a HUGE offering of both craft beer and wine.
 Their mission is to offer inexpensive quality libations, and I have never been disappointed.
 Also, if you find a bottle or wine or a kind of beer that you like, they have a package store located on the other side where you may purchase and take home the bottle/six-pack with many delicious wines $15 and under!
 With wine tastings every Thursday and beer tastings the first Friday of every month, this is a great place for a date night or some quality time with the girls/guys.
 View Website

-Blue Pants Brewery: This brewery and tap room is open six nights a week starting at 3PM.
-It is located off of Lanier Road (Hwy.
-20—behind Wal-mart).
-It features 1200SF of indoor and 4000SF of outdoor space and offers live music twice a week.
+Rocket Republic Brewery: This brewery and tap room is open six nights a week starting at 3PM.
+It is located off of Production Avenue (close to the Fed-Ex hub).
+It features whole warehouse of indoor space and offers live music, family trivia nights, and even yoga on Sundays.
 What’s offered on tap constantly rotates, there were 10 offerings when I checked out the place this week and ranged from light to dark, so something for every palette.
 Food offerings come from that of food trucks parked outside of the taproom, but that helps to keep the spontaneity alive!
 View Website

 Greenbrier Restaurant: Known by the locals as “the old Greenbrier”, it is located off of old Hwy 20 in Madison, I can’t say enough good things about this place.
 I love taking my family here, especially when we have visitors who want a taste of what this area is known for.
 This place has good bbq including ribs, pork (including ham slice), and chicken, but my favorite is the fried catfish (I get the filet, but my dad LOVES the whole catfish), and the hushpuppies that you nibble on while you wait for your food.
 This is one of those places that invoke memories of times gone by and there is even a cotton gin across the street.
 The staff is wonderful and friendly, but don’t expect to find anything harder to drink than soft drinks and the house wine of the South, iced tea.
 Kiddos have a good menu to pick from including grilled cheese and chicken fingers.
 View Website